 Dr. Haas moved to Case Western Reserve University in 2000 and was appointed chair of the Department or Religious Studies in 2003.
-During this time he also was a visiting professor at the Spertus Institute of Jewish Studies in Chicago, Ill.
+He also served as a visiting professor at the Spertus Institute of Jewish Studies in Chicago, IL.

-Professor Haas has published several books and articles dealing with moral discourse and with Jewish and Christian thought after the Holocaust.
-He has continued to teach courses on Western Religion (Judaism, Christianity and Islam) and on the religious, historical and social context of the current Middle East crises.
-He has lectured in the United States, Germany, Italy, Belgium and Israel.
+Dr. Haas has published several books and articles dealing with moral discourse and with Jewish and Christian thought after the Holocaust and has lectured in the United States, Germany, Italy, Belgium and Israel.
 His most recent book is on human rights in Judaism.

 Dr. Haas stepped down as chair of the Department of Religious Studies in the summer of 2015 and fully retired in the summer of 2016.
 He is currently doing part-time volunteer work for the pastoral care department of South Pointe Hospital, as a Court Appointed Special Advocate (CASA) for Cuyahoga County Juvenile Court and as a discussion leader for Books@Work for which he has lead short story discussion groups in the VA and the veterans pod in Cuyahoga County jail.